Ciaran-Mu/multinational-retail-data-centralisation/README.md

 ```
 python main.py
 ```
-Note that some functionality willnot be accessible without the database credentials which are in a secret file db_creds.yaml
+Note that some functionality will not be accessible without the database credentials which are in a secret file db_creds.yaml

 ## Usage instructions